Alexandrov geometry: foundations: Gradient flow

 \chapter{Gradient flow}

-Gradient flow provides a tool in Alexandrov's geometry, which we use everywhere in the book.
+Gradient flow could be considered as a nonsmooth version of first-order ordinary differential equations.
+It provides a universal tool in Alexandrov geometry with most significant applications to $\Alex{}{}$ spaces.

+The theory of gradient flows of semiconvex functions on Hilbert spaces (which are of course both $\Alex{0}{}$ and $\CAT{0}$) is classical, see for example \cite{Brezis-book}.

-The technique of gradient flow takes its roots in the so called \emph{Sharafutdinov's retraction}, introduced by Vladimir Sharafutdinov in \cite{sharafutdinov}.
-It was used widely in comparison geometry since then.
-In $\Alex{}$ spaces, it was first used by Grigory Perelman and third author in \cite{perelman-petrunin:qg}.
-Bit later, independently J\"urgen Jost and Uwe Mayer \cite{jost,mayer} used the gradient flow in $\CAT{}$ spaces.
-Later, Alexander Lytchak unified and generalized these two approaches to a wide class of metric spaces in \cite{lytchak:open-map}.
-It was yet developed further by Shin-ichi Ohta in \cite{ohta} and by Giuseppe Sevar\'e in \cite{sevare}.
+The technique of gradient flows in the context of comparison geometry takes its roots in \emph{Sharafutdinov's retraction}, introduced by Vladimir Sharafutdinov \cite{sharafutdinov}.
+It has been used widely in comparison geometry since then.
+In $\Alex{}$ spaces, it was first used by Grigory Perelman and the third author \cite{perelman-petrunin:qg, petrunin:qg}.
+A bit later, independently Jürgen Jost and Uwe Mayer \cite{jost,mayer} used the gradient flow in $\CAT{}$ spaces.
+Later, Alexander Lytchak unified and generalized these two approaches to a wide class of metric spaces \cite{lytchak:open-map}.
+It was developed yet further by Shin-ichi Ohta \cite{ohta} and by Giuseppe Sevar\'e \cite{sevare}.
+It is based on the more analytic approach suitable for the study of synthetic spaces with lower Ricci bounds was developed by Luigi Ambrosio, Nicola Gigli and Giuseppe Sevar\'e in a general metric and metric measure setting \cite{ambrosio-gigli-savare}.

-{ Gradient flow could be considered as a nonsmooth version of first order ordinary differential equations.
-The following exercise is a stripped version of Sharfutdinov's retraction; it gives the idea behind gradient flow.
+{ The following exercise is a stripped-down version of Sharfutdinov's retraction; it gives the idea behind gradient flow.

 }